sr320/course-btea/day-1/shell.md

 we know that `/users` is stored inside the root directory `/` because its name begins with `/`.

-Underneath `/users`,
-we find one directory for each user with an account on this machine.
-The Mummy's files are stored in `/users/gorgon`, Wolfman's in `/users/dru`, and ours in `/users/nelle`, which is why `nelle` is the last part of the directory's name.

 <img src="http://eagle.fish.washington.edu/cnidarian/skitch/Files_and_Directories_1A575CC7.png" alt="Home Directories" />